Nothing sounds better than an afternoon spent boating in Florida, right?

-Maritime law (also called admiralty law) is the body of law that governs the entities that operate vessels on the oceans.
+Maritime law (also called admiralty law) is the body of law that governs the entities that operate vessels on the oceans and open waters.
 This could be anything from insurance claims relating to cargo or civil matters aboard a cruise ship – or even piracy.
 If Poseidon were real, he would be the head of the governing body, the International Maritime Organization.

 Maritime law also regulates licensing and inspection procedures for boats and shipping contracts.
 There are 171 member states responsible for the enforcement of IMO conventions, and local governments set penalties for infringement.
 Ships even have their own nationality from where they were registered.

 The state of Florida has many of its own internal regulations because a lot of people like boating.
 Like, a lot.
 There are air boats, tugboats, kayaks, watercrafts, jet skis, wave runners, yachts, power boats, motorboats, diving boats, inflatable boats… You get the idea.

 Additionally, with the influx of tourists visiting, the Florida Fish and Wildlife Conservation Commission enacted vessel registration regulations on top of animal protection measures so that creatures like manatees and plants like seagrass wouldn’t be trampled by boating enthusiasts.

 Vessels must be registered with the local tax collector’s office before use.
 There are also many other internal state laws, including:

 The one thing that remains constant is that the laws are always changing – so make sure to check the current regulations before setting sail.

 It depends on where your boat is physically located.

 In the Atlantic and Keys, state waters extend three nautical miles, and federal admiralty laws extend from the three-mile point to 200 miles outward.